-That said, we're not a ropes course and we don't do trust falls.
-Instead, we take teams outside to participate in activities that encourage greater self-awareness through physical movement (e.g. hiking, yoga, climbing, kayaking), and pair those activities with curriculum that's based in emotional and behavioral science.
-This help individuals better understand themselves and how they interact within groups, which is really what emotional intelligence is about: awareness and management of our own experiences and our relationships with others.
+We take teams outside to participate in activities that encourage greater self-awareness through physical movement (e.g. hiking, yoga, climbing, kayaking), and pair those activities with curriculum that's based in emotional and behavioral science.
+This helps individuals better understand themselves and how they interact within groups, which is really what emotional intelligence is about: developing self-awareness, managing our experiences and emotions, and navigating our relationships with others.

 While natural settings and challenging experiences have their own inherent benefits, Step Outside's curriculum intentionally maximizes the opportunity for personal growth by training participants to develop more flexible ways of thinking and being in new environments, which impact and influence how we show up at work and in our personal lives.
 We rely on small-group discussion and follow-up coaching as tools for reinforcing self-discovery and building community.

 In short, we're helping individuals and teams be present, open up, and do what matters — so that we can bring our whole selves to work and to life.

 What is ACT?